 Around 15 minutes' walk from Rhu Marina is this private 10 acre garden which is open to the public under Scotland's Gardens Scheme.
 It includes collections of rhododendrons and magnolias, a rock garden, a vegetable garden, and views over the Gareloch.

-Walking distances to accommodation given from Helensburgh Upper train station
+Walking distances to accommodation given from Helensburgh Upper train station.

 Balmillig B&B (0.39 miles/0.62 km)